-The second verse is identical in structure to the first except for a couple of added elements, the first being a tambourine which is accented three times per measure (which is absent during the third and seventh measures because of the deletion of some lead guitar stabs during the mixing stage).
-The second new element is a cowbell which first appears in the third measure in the mono mix and the ninth measure in the stereo mix.
+The second verse is identical in structure to the first except for a couple of added elements, the first being a tambourine which is accented three times per measure (but is absent during the third and seventh measures because of the deletion of some lead guitar stabs during the mixing stage).
+The second new element is a cowbell which first appears in the third measure of the mono mix and the ninth measure of the stereo mix.

 This, of course, would have been the end of the song if it weren’t for the splicing/editing work done to repeat the amazing guitar solo section of the song heard earlier, which then fades off before the listeners are clued into this being the same actual performance they heard earlier in the song.

 George is obviously the primary focus of the song with his sinister vocals and syncopated rhythm guitar chops, both done with the appropriateness of the occasion.
 The mantra-style melody lines he wrote into the song are also primarily syncopated as is his habit (see his recently compositions “Think For Yourself” and “If I Needed Someone” as prime examples).